 In addition, we hold three-pronged audit meetings with accounting auditors, the Audit and Supervisory Committee, and the Internal Audit Division about three times a year to share information on internal control issues.

-Every year, we analyze and evaluate the effectiveness of the Board of Directors as a whole by conducting a questionnaire survey of the directors who comprise the Board of Directors, reviewing the results by independent directors, and reporting the results to the Board of Directors.
+Every year, we analyze and evaluate the effectiveness of the Board of Directors as a whole by conducting a questionnaire survey to directors who comprise the Board of Directors, reviewing the results by independent outside directors, and reporting the results to the Board of Directors.

 【Summary of evaluation results】